 diamond icon Davies retains Darcy and Bingley's conversation almost verbatim: Bingley declares that Jane is the 'most beautiful creature I ever beheld' while appropriately the music playing is the country dance tune 'The Happy Captive'.
 Darcy states that being unable to dance with Miss Bingley or Mrs Hurst 'it would be a punishment for me to stand up with any other woman in the room', which is close to Austen's dialogue.
 Davies claims in his stage directions that in his very strong words 'there's an undercurrent of humour to it which is not unconscious on Darcy's part', i.e. this is men's banter, but it does not play out that way on screen.internal link from note-240

 diamond icon Austen has Elizabeth relate the story of Darcy's rejection 'with great spirit among her friends' because her 'lively playful disposition... delighted in any thing ridiculous'.
 Davies does not openly relay what Elizabeth says to Charlotte either but her reaction and looks exchanged between them and Darcy say it all. internal link from note-260 In the 2005 adaptation, Elizabeth seizes the right of reply to Darcy’s insult in a group exchange about what encourages affection.
-She responds to Darcy ‘Dancing… even if one’s partner is barely tolerable’ and then exits the assembly.
+She responds to Darcy's question about what she enjoys: ‘Dancing… even if one’s partner is barely tolerable’ and then exits the assembly.
 This sets up their combative relationship earlier than either the novel or the 1995 adaptation do.

 diamond icon In the novel,the most detail about the dances themselves is offered by Mrs Bennet to her husband on returning from the ball.
-She recounts who danced with with whom for each two-dance sets.
-Dances of the long-form type often lasted 20 minutes each, meaning partners were able to spend 40 minutes in each other's company across the set. internal link from note-270 Elsewhere, Jane Austen describes dancing as quite a shared physical experience [add quote].
+She recounts who danced with with whom for each two-dance set.
+Dances of the long-form type often lasted 20 minutes each, meaning partners were able to spend 40 minutes in each other's company across the set. internal link from note-270 In Emma, Jane Austen describes dancing as quite a shared physical experience: 'the felicities of rapid motion' (Ch.29).

 diamond icon The comic juxtaposition of Elizabeth's dance with Mr Collins and her stately dance with Darcy is heightened in the 1995 adaptation.
 Austen describes her 'dances of mortification' with her cousin.
 In Davies' adaptation the lively leaping dance that accompanies 'The Shrewsbury Lasses' tune allows for Mr Collins ridiculous jumps and mistakes with the dance steps.
 The 2005 film has Mr Collins staring overintently into Elizabeth's eyes while she catches up on news of Wickham from her friends in moments when the dance parts her from Mr Collins.
 This is the Boulanger which is the C18thC equivalent of speed-dating dance.internal link from note-305